aweymo-ui/ges_geo_vis/content/3_ges.md

 ## Easing

-{% include gallery-figure.html img="geo_viz_oh_04.jpg" alt="Google Earth Studio interface, with timeline controls, playback and scene rendering functions." caption="Google Earth Studio interface, with timeline controls, playback and scene rendering functions." %}
+{% include gallery-figure.html img="geo_viz_oh_04.jpg" alt="Google Earth Studio interface, with timeline controls, playback and scene rendering functions." width="75%" caption="Detail on the the easing controls, indicated by carrot on either side of the circular keyframe on the timeline." %}

 <br>